vu-greenlab-2023/android-runner/README.md

 **time_between_run** *positive integer*
 The time that the framework waits between 2 successive experiment runs.
 Default is 0.

+The **run_stopping_condition** makes it possible to stop the current run when a specific event is triggered.
+If no event is triggered the run will continue as usual.
+Right now there are 3 supported events.
+When the logcat_regex or post_request conditions are used users can also stop the run by using the stop() function call.

+1. A regex in the logcat is matched.

+      With the configuration below AR continuously checks if the device's logcat contains an entry matching the "\<expr\>" where "\<expr\>" is a regular expression.
+If this is the case the run will be stopped.
+Please note that the `regex` option is required to specify the regex.
+      ```js
+      "run_stopping_condition" : {"logcat_regex" : {"regex" : "<expr>"}}
+      ```
+2. The reception of an HTTP POST request.

+    With the configuration below AR will start a local webserver on port 2222 which accepts HTTP POST requests to stop the run.
+The payload of these HTTP POST requests are saved to the output directory.
+The file format will be .json if the Content-type header is `application/json` and .txt otherwise.
+    ```js
+    "run_stopping_condition" : {"post_request" : {"server_port" : 2222}}
+    ```
+    The `server_port` option is optional.
+If it is not provided the local webserver will be started on port 8000.

+3. A direct call of the stop() function on an Experiment instance.

+    With the configuration below AR allows one to call the stop() method on an AndroidRunner.Experiment instance to stop the current run.
+    ```js
+    "run_stopping_condition" : {"function" : {}}
+    ```
+    This can be useful in an interaction script when we want to stop the run if some condition holds.
+The current Experiment instance can be accessed by `args[0]`.
+An example which stops the run if "certain app" is installed on the device.
+    ```py
+    def main(device, *args, **kwargs):
+      if device.is_installed("certain app"):
+        args[0].stop()
+    ```

 **devices** *JSON*
 A JSON object to describe the devices to be used and their arguments.
 Below are several examples:
 ```js